Migacz85/database-app/README.md

 Before I log in to the site I want to have in options: Login, Signup, Home so I can do following things After I log in to the site I want to have options: Home, Add Recipe, Statistics, Logout - So I can perform this actions

+As a administrator:
+I want pages with adding recipe and stats to be available only for logged users so only user with account can create recipe

 ## Technologies Used: